Silukkuvarupatti Singam: Plot

-Cycle Shankar (P. Ravi Shankar) is a dreaded rowdy and don in Chennai.
-He is chased by Commissioner Panneerselvam (Aadukalam Naren) after he murders a police officer in public, as the officer threatened to finish off Shankar.
+Cycle Shankar is a dreaded rowdy and don in Chennai.
+He is chased by Commissioner Panneerselvam after he murders a police officer in public, as the officer threatened to finish off Shankar.
 This starts a cat-and-mouse chase between the two.

-Rajeshwari, alias Raji (Regina Cassandra), is Sakthi’s "love at first sight", which she does not reciprocate as he unknowingly insults her.
+Rajeshwari, alias Raji, is Sakthi’s "love at first sight", which she does not reciprocate as he unknowingly insults her.
 Gradually, however, she warms up to him.

-Minister Arumuga Perumal (Poster Nandakumar) assigns Shankar a task to kill Nilakottai Narayanan (Mansoor Ali Khan) without his henchmen.
+Minister Arumuga Perumal assigns Shankar the task of killing Nilakottai Narayanan without his henchmen.
 Shankar reaches a bar and settles down to have a drink.
 A couple of drunkards start to make a fuss, which turns into a full-blown riot.
 Added to the equation is Sakthi, who goes to the bar to have a half-boiled egg.
 While he goes to put the egg in his mouth, Shankar also simultaneously leaves and accidentally knocks the egg out of Sakthi's hand.
 Enraged, Sakthi beats up Shankar and throws him in jail, not knowing who he really is.
 In the melee, a thief steals Shankar's phone.
-Shankar's right-hand man Tony (Yogi Babu) and Perumal keep calling the phone, leading to some hilarious scenes.
+Shankar's right-hand man Tony and Perumal keep calling the phone, leading to some hilarious scenes.
 Finally, Tony and his henchmen locate Shankar and get him released, but not before Shankar vows to kill Sakthi.